tursodatabase/turso-docs/reference/libsql-urls.md

 :::info

-Turso databases support only the secure `https` and `wss` schemes. `ws` and `http` are typically only used when developing against a sqld instance running locally that can't be configured with an SSL certificate.
+Turso databases support only the secure `https` and `wss` schemes. `ws` and `http` are typically only used when developing against a libSQL server instance running locally that can't be configured with an SSL certificate.

 :::